Isomorphic Bisections of Cubic Graphs: Concluding remarks

 In this paper we have proven Ando's conjecture for all large connected cubic graphs.
 While this only leaves a finite number of graphs to be checked, and there is room to optimise the constants in our proof, there will still be too many cases to be handled computationally.
 Hence, a complete resolution of Conjecture~\ref{conj:ando} will likely require some additional ideas.
 In this section we indicate some ways in which our proof could be modified, which might help make progress towards the full conjecture, and close with some related open problems.

 \paragraph{A simpler starting block}

 While our proof is relatively short, one could argue that it is not fully self-contained, as we use Thomassen's theorem, which is already a very significant result.
 However, it is not crucial in our proof that, in the partition of the edges of $G$ into linear forests $F_1$ and $F_2$, the paths have length at most five.
-We could therefore replace Theorem~\ref{thm:thomassen} with one of its predecessors~\cite{AW98, JW96}, which have simpler proofs, but allow for longer paths.
+We could therefore replace Theorem~\ref{thm:thomassen} with one of its predecessors (the theorems of Aldred and Wormald~\cite{AW98} or Jackson and Wormald~\cite{JW96}), which have simpler proofs, but allow for longer paths.
 Although this comes at the cost of requiring $P_t$-reducers for larger values of $t$, our constructions readily generalise to longer paths.
 This is especially easy when we assume $G$ has large girth, resulting in a truly short proof of this special case.

 \paragraph{Fewer reducers}

 Alternatively, one might seek to reduce the amount of work done in Section~\ref{sec:reducers}, when constructing the $P_t$-reducers.
 A potential route to simplification lies in the observation that, when using Theorem~\ref{thm:thomassen}, it was not very important that the paths in $F_1$ were so strongly bounded in length.
 Indeed, we only used the lengths of the paths in $F_1$ to bound the Lipschitz constant $c$ in our application of Theorem~\ref{thm:mcdiarmid}, and we can afford for this to be as large as $n^{o(1)}$.
 On the other hand, if we can limit the lengths of the paths in $F_2$ to some $\ell \le 4$, then we would only need to construct $P_t$-reducers for $2 \le t \le \ell+1$.